danielsokolowski/django-html5monkeypatch/README.md

 		* TODO: height and width
 		* TODO: list
 		* TODO: multiple
-		vTODO: pattern (regexp)
+		* TODO: pattern (regexp)

-- no JS fallback pollution - let the browser support handle it or you may sprinkle JS yourself (might change this)
+4. no JS fallback pollution - let the browser support handle it or you may sprinkle JS yourself (might change this)
-- help_text is no longer rendered outside of input tag (patched BaseForm._html_output)
+5. help_text is no longer rendered outside of input tag (patched BaseForm._html_output)
-- help_text is mapped onto placeholder input attribute: '&lt;input type="text" placeholder="&lt;help_text" ...&gt;'
+6. help_text is mapped onto placeholder input attribute: '&lt;input type="text" placeholder="&lt;help_text" ...&gt;'

 ## Installation

-You are encouraged to hack this into your project rather then use it as a stand alone app - in my experience projects end up saner that way.
+You are encouraged to hack this into your project rather then use it as a stand alone app - in my experience it's cleaner to hack code directly rather then sublcass.

 	git clone --origin danielsokolowski git://github.com/danielsokolowski/django-html5monkeypatch.git